Interstitialcy-based reordering kinetics of Ni$_3$Al precipitates in irradiated Ni-based super alloys: Analysis, Discussion Analytical model

 It should be noted that each of the parameters in the reordering model has a range as shown in table \ref{parameter}.
 Therefore, instead of just using the mean value, an upper and lower bound with 68\% confidence interval (1$\sigma$) is considered.

 Now with all the parameters specified, the model can be applied and compared with MD results as shown in Fig. \ref{compare}.
 The agreement with the MD is reasonable, and within statistical accuracy.
 Note that the MD runs themselves have statistical variance, which is apparent in Figs. \ref{pot_ord} \& \ref{diff_active}(a).
-We also report a prediction at 500K .
+There is an intrinsic uncertainty in the MD result.
+One issue is that we cannot obtain better statistics by running longer simulations—as is common practice in MD—because the system is out-of-equilibrium.
+That is the main reason for discrepancies between our mean field model and the MD results.
+We also report a prediction at 500K.
 It shows that the SIA-induced reordering at 500 K is small.
 Our analytical model is well-suited for use in broader mean-field rate-theories to study reordering in various radiation conditions in a more comprehensive way.
+It is worth mentioning that during reordering there will be SIA-vacancy recombination and interactions with extended defects that will affect the kinetics.
+While this is out-of-scope for our study, we note that point defect recombination can be handled with relative ease in rate-theory, even though model parameters such as recombination radius, sink strengths, and clustering need to be determined.

 The Q$_{eff}$ for 0-60\% LRO parameters ($\approx$ 0.6 eV) reported in this study is larger than the value mentioned in reference \cite{zhao2021structural} (0.32 eV).
 We believe that this difference is mainly due to the use of a different EAM potential.
 Our study is based on the potential described in Ref. \cite{mishin2004atomistic}--which focuses on Ni$_3$Al--while the newer potential \cite{purja2009development} used in Zhao \& Osetsky's work \cite{zhao2021structural} is meant as a more universal model for all Ni-Al compounds.
 For sake of comparison, we introduced this 0.32 eV Q$_{eff}$ value to the analytical model (these model outputs are available in the supplementary materials).
 The main trends predicted by our model did not change.